Modern Slavery Act Statement

 3. Our Clients

 Triple Point are committed to performing due diligence on all clients that we engage with.
 We ensure a Know Your Customer (KYC) process is undertaken to protect against risks of dealing with customers who are not whom they claim.
 We screen all our clients on an initial and ongoing basis against a range of databases, which include human rights and modern slavery indicators.
+Whilst the risk of modern slavery is low across our client base, we recognise the importance of minimising risks appropriately and conducting thorough risk management.

-4. Our Investments
+4. Our investments

+We recognise that our core risk exposure lies in the investments we make rather than in our own supply chains.
 In addressing our core risk exposure of Modern Slavery via the investments we make, we take a structured and careful approach.

 Rationale for action in our investments